octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-#### Advanced join statements
+### Advanced Join Statements

 You may also specify more advanced join clauses.
 To get started, pass a `Closure` as the second argument into the `join` method.
-The `Closure` will receive a `JoinClause` object which allows you to specify constraints on the `join` clause:
+The `Closure` will receive a `JoinClause` object which allows you to specify constraints on the `join` clause.

 ```php
 Db::table('users')